 The existing well facilities are antiquated and have reached their useful life.
-As indicated in our Infrastructure Rehabilitation Plan an engineering firm was engaged to perform an evaluation of the existing well facilities and provide a rehabilitation design to reconstruct replacement well facilities at the existing well field.
+As identified in our Infrastructure Rehabilitation Plan an engineering firm was engaged to perform an evaluation of the existing well facilities and provide a rehabilitation design to reconstruct replacement well facilities at the existing well field.
 During the evaluation phase a catastrophic failure of the bronze intake screen located at the bottom of the existing well was experienced during the well redevelopment phase of the project.
-Extensive failure of the casing screen and the intrusion of boulders into this area were problems that needed immediate attention.
+Extensive failure of the casing screen and the intrusion of boulders into this area were problems that needed to be corrected.
 The well was originally drilled in 1964.
-Evaluations of the well following the failure arise to considering drilling a replacement well over attempting to install a new screen at the bottom of the casing.
-During discussions with well drilling companies and our engineers it was communicated that successful rescreening of wells with similar failures was possible through specialized equipment.
-The prospect of rescreening the existing well represents significant time and cost saving over permitting and drilling a new well, so this direction was taken.
+Evaluation of the well following the failure gave rise to the consideration drilling a replacement well over attempting to install a new screen at the bottom of the casing.
+In our engineers discussions with well drilling companies it was communicated that successful rescreening of wells was possible through specialized equipment.
+During the month of January 2016, the well drilling contractor successfully installed a new screen in the existing well casing.